David Mandić

 David Mandić (born 14 September 1997) is a handball player for MT Melsungen and the Croatian national team.

+He is the cousin of fellow handball player Matej Mandić, who also comes from Hardomilje near Ljubuški.
+They have played together at both RK Izviđač and at RK Zagreb.

 Mandić participated at the 2019 World Men's Handball Championship.

-He is the cousin of fellow handball player Matej Mandić, who also comes from Hardomilje near Ljubuški.
+At the 2026 European Men's Handball Championship he won bronze medals with Croatia, losing to Germany in the semifinal and beating Iceland in the third-place playoff.